Communication (COMM)

 The dual theoretical and conceptual areas of Leadership and High Performance Teams are frequently misunderstood and equally misapplied.
 We will work to dispel those misconceptions by first concentrating on Leadership qualities found in a variety of settings that include both personal and professional foci.
 We will distinguish between managerial behaviors/consequences and true leadership as it relates to the relationship between leaders and followers.
 After spending around twelve weeks on Leadership, we will move into the arena of High Performance Teams for the remainder of the semester.
 We will distinguish between day-to-day group dynamics and how people come together to create and maintain the highly specialized behaviors supportive of a High Performance Team.
 There will be frequent in-class exercises to facilitate learning and the successful consequences of these exercises are dependent upon you having read the assigned readings. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Understand the importance of human communication in the formation of the leader/follower relationship.
 2. Transfer a practical understanding of small group dynamics to the social contexts of both leadership and high performance teams experienced in both your everyday and professional lives.
 3. Recognize the important, meaningful roles that leaders, followers, and team members fulfill during their communication interactions with others.
 4. Understand the axioms of leadership theories as well as the nature of principled and ethical leadership.
 5. Evaluate the various strategies by which these theories and axioms can be applied and function.
 6. Explore application of these theories and axioms by experiential practice in the classroom.
 Prerequisites: COMM 2120.
 SP.

 COMM 4115.
-Communicating in Close Relationships.
+Communication in Romantic Relationships.
 3 Hours.

 This course is the next chapter for students in the exploration of interpersonal communication.
-Pulling from elements of COMM 2110, COMM 3010, COMM 3120, and COMM 4500, this class is designed to explore the theories and concepts related to the study of close relationships.
-Friendships, family relationships, romantic and dating relationships, and professional relationships are all discussed in this class.
+Pulling from elements of COMM 2110, COMM 3010, COMM 3120, and COMM 4500, this class is designed to explore the theories and concepts related to the study primarily of romantic relationships but also including friendships, family relationships, and professional relationships.
 The course requires detailed knowledge of communication theories and vocabulary, as well as experience in writing detailed research papers. **COURSE LEARNING OUTCOMES (CLOs) After successfully completing this course, students will be able to: 1.
 Research in both contemporary and classical theories of interpersonal communication.
 2. Evaluate and analyze the interpersonal communication episodes in their own lives.
 3. Write on the topic of interpersonal communication at an advanced level.
 4. Apply existing interpersonal communication theory to everyday interactions.
 5. Understand the methods and interpretations of data related to theories of interpersonal communication.
 Prerequisites: COMM 2110 (Grade C or higher).
 FA, SP.

 COMM 4490.
 Communication and Contemporary Public Issues.
 3 Hours.